Offering Customer Financing: What It Is and How It Works

 How Much Is Customer Financing for Businesses?

 Finturf gives you the power to choose how much you pay for customer financing.
 We allow you to filter lenders by merchant fees.
 Reach out for a demo, and we will show you how it works.
+Explore our pricing options or reach out to us for more info.

 What Is the Best Financing for Small Business Customers?